data-science-coursera-notes/ProgrammingAssignment3/CodeBook.md

 ## tidydata Variables

+The first 2 column are 'subject' and 'activity'.  'subject' is the id of volunteer performing the test.
+Range from 1 to 30.
+'activity' is activity that the volunteer is performing during the test.
+Namely, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING or LAYING<br>

-All measure variables (except 1 and 2) are given more descriptive names formatted based on the following properties in order (left to right):<br>
+All other variables are given more descriptive names formatted based on the following properties in order (left to right):<br>
 * 't' or 'f' - (t for Time, f for Frequency)<br>
 * 'Gravity' or 'Body'<br>
 * 'Acc' or 'Gyro' - (Acc for Accelerometer, Gyro for Gyroscope)<br>